micro-lc/micro-lc/packages/documentation/docs/docs/guides/applications/parcels.md

 import TabItem from '@theme/TabItem'
 ```

 Most common integration mode, recommended to embed SPAs.
-This kind of application are directly managed by the orchestrator,
+This kind of applications are directly managed by the
-which needs to be supplied with the assets entry point.
+orchestrator, which needs to be supplied with the assets entry point.

 :::danger
 Up to now, only JavaScript **UMD scripts** can be used as parcel application assets.